 PART 2 : Visualisation app which acquires recent historic data for a particular mood and climate data for a location and plots the follow...
 Visit Project

 The cost of satellite bandwidth varies a lot depending on the connection.
 The easiest, most expensive and slowest is geo-stationary.
-These far out satellites need only a fixed dish, are expensive to put into Space and have a lot of demand.
-The next are lower orbiting ...
+These far out satellites need only a fixed dish, are expensive to...
 Visit Project

 cloudfreeProject Members from this location